microsoft/fluentui/packages/office-ui-fabric-react/src/components/Dialog/docs/DialogBestPractices.md

 #### Button labels

 - Write button labels that are specific responses to the main information in the title.
 The title “Delete this file?” could have buttons labeled “Delete” and “Cancel”.
 - Be concise.
 Limit labels to one or two words.
 Usually a single verb is best.
 Include a noun if there is any room for interpretation about what the verb means.
-For example, “Delete” or “Delete file.”
+For example, “Delete” or “Delete file”.